 Our state’s policies must not harm innocent people, but should instead advance social justice, protect youth, promote public health, and create jobs.
-Here are ten reasons why taxing and regulating cannabis like alcohol will help accomplish those goals:
+Here are several reasons why taxing and regulating cannabis like alcohol will help accomplish those goals.

-1) Taxing and regulating cannabis will create thousands of new jobs and bring in millions in tax revenue.
-In Colorado, a state with a smaller population than Maryland, the state brought in $200 million in cannabis taxes and fees in 2016.
-The cannabis industry will also create thousands of good, middle-class jobs for Marylanders; Colorado has more than 30,000 people actively licensed to handle cannabis, plus many more working in related fields.
+- Taxing and regulating cannabis will create thousands of new jobs and bring in millions in tax revenue.
+In Colorado, a state with a smaller population than Maryland, the state brought in more than $240 million in adult-use cannabis tax revenue in fiscal year 2018.
+The cannabis industry will also create thousands of good, middle-class jobs for Marylanders; Colorado has issued over 40,000 active licenses to individuals to work directly in the cannabis industry.

-5) Regulation will reduce violence.
+- Prohibition breeds violence.
 As with alcohol prohibition in the 1920s, since drug-related disputes can’t be solved lawfully, violence is inevitable.
 As a result, cannabis users and sellers face dangers due to prohibition.
-In Prince George’s County, the Chief of Police has attributed a 25% increase in homicides in 2016 to the lack of a legal supply chain for cannabis.
+In Prince George’s County, the chief of police attributed a 25% increase in homicides in 2016 to the illegal cannabis market.

-6) Prohibition makes control impossible.
+- Prohibition makes control impossible.
 Prohibition deprives workers and the environment of the legal protections they are entitled to.
-It also guarantees cannabis won’t undergo quality control testing, resulting in possible contamination by pesticides, fertilizers, molds, bacteria, or the lacing of cannabis with other drugs.
-Regulated retailers will sell only products that have been tested by labs, labeled with their potency, and contain inserts explaining potential dangers and how to recognize problematic use.
-Edibles will be in opaque, child-proof packaging.
+It also guarantees cannabis won’t undergo quality control testing, resulting in possible contamination by hazardous pesticides, bacteria, or the lacing of cannabis with other drugs.
+Regulated retailers will sell only products that have been lab-tested and labeled for potency.

-10) Regulation can also help improve police/ community relationships.
-A Department of Justice study found that trusting relationships with the local community was one of the most important factors in whether police were effective in solving violent crimes.
+- Regulation can free up resources so police can focus on more serious crimes and also help improve police/ community relationships.
+From 2007 to 2017, only 35 percent of homicides in Baltimore have resulted in an arrest.
+Additionally, a Department of Justice study found that trusting relationships with the local community was one of the most important factors in whether police were effective in solving violent crimes.
 As Washington, D.C.’s former police chief put it: “All these [marijuana] arrests do is make people hate us.”